YouGov to release Brexit night poll, hopes to repeat Scotland success

 YouGov's poll will be based on responses from a pre-selected group of people seen as representative of the wider electorate on how they actually voted in the referendum.

-In the absence of exit polls, the YouGov survey will be closely watched by the 24-hour foreign exchange market GBP=, which has see-sawed in recent weeks as polls have shown shifts in support for the rival "In" and "Out" camps.
+In the absence of exit polls, the YouGov survey will be closely watched by the 24-hour foreign exchange market, which has see-sawed in recent weeks as polls have shown shifts in support for the rival "In" and "Out" camps.

 The online survey will be drawn from a panel of people who have previously been polled by YouGov about their voting intentions and who have agreed to share their decision once they have voted, a spokesman for YouGov said.